GermanBrainRot/Project-Galileo/README.md

 **"Free Will" -** We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
 As we become aware of the consequences through experience, we can not help but make more predictable choices.
 This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom of choice *diminishes* as our freedom from ignorance grows.
 And in the Quantum picture, the development from arbitrariness to clearly predictable patterns (thanks to tons of constraints through relationships) ceases to be merely epistemic and becomes ontic.

 Strong consequences:

-**Quantum Field Trickery -** I must admit that as a casual observer of physics, this one almost escaped me.
-Apparently, quantum fields were more of an ad-hoc invention to "resolve" contradictions of earlier attempts to make Quantum Mechanics relativistic - a trick that even physicists appear to have a hard time accepting, but it just works too well.

-If further research on my well-motivated formalism could *at least* give us a nicer way to reproduce predictions from QFT, I would be extremely satisfied.

-If, on top of that, it could give us a better explanation for effects that are currently explained by "vacuum energy" and dissolve "vacuum energy" into vacuum, it would be a total victory for the philosophy that enabled me to pull all this off and that anyone who wants to walk in my footsteps should take seriously and study.

 **Causal Direction -** Another good insight from Hegelian philosophy that I can find *immediately* represented in this picture (and this is, I think, a hard consequence) is that cause and effect seem to somehow change place and thereby become the same thing.
 Let me unpack this a little.